 - Blackberry Liqueur: Since crème de mûre can be a bit tricky to find, use any blackberry liqueur that your local store may carry.
 Crème de cassis or Chambord are popular substitutes as well.

 - Garnish: Set aside an extra lemon and a handful of blackberries for garnish.
 Cut the lemon into thin slices, then cut each slice in half.
-Add to each glass with a single berry for a simple, yet stunning, decoration!
+Add to each glass a single berry for a simple yet stunning decoration!